 Passengers wishing to travel on a budget have a few ways they can save.
 Where possible, savings can be made by booking in advance.
 Usually, ÖBB releases its tickets about three to six months in advance to help travelers book their seats.
 Another way of getting cheaper tickets is to target slower trains which require changes along the way.
 The journey may be longer, but often more scenic giving passengers the chance to enjoy the view.
 Lastly, avoid traveling at peak periods since tickets are the most expensive at this time.
 Traveling early in the morning or later in the evening can often offer a reduced fare.

-Travel by train between Vienna, Austria and Milan, Italy is: Partially open.
+Travel between Vienna, Austria and Milan, Italy by train is: Unrestricted.

-The current restriction level for your return trip by train from Milan to Vienna is: Partially open
+The current restriction level for your return trip by train from Milan to Vienna is: Unrestricted

-Reentry to Austria is allowed for: Entry is partially open for citizens and permanent residents of Italy
+Reentry to Austria is allowed for: Entry is unrestricted for citizens and permanent residents of Italy

 What are the requirements?